 You cannot afford to miss Gorumara on your trip to Dooars.
-Located on the flood plains of Murti and Jaldhaka rivers, the Gorumara National Park offers a large variety of flora and fauna.
+Located on the floodplains of Murti and Jaldhaka rivers, the Gorumara National Park offers a large variety of flora and fauna.
 The grassland of Gorumara is famous for Asiatic one-horned rhino.
-In view of its great diversity of plants and animals it was delared a National Park in 1994 comprising a total area of 80 sq. km.
+In view of its great diversity of plants and animals, it was declared a National Park in 1994 comprising a total area of 80 sq. km.

 Gorumara can be reached from Bagdogra / NJP in just two hours through winding roads and tea gardens.
-Although this is the most convenient option for most tourists, there are a few other options for tourists travelling by rail or road.
-There are a number of smaller rail stations around Gorumara but the nearest station with stoppage of important trains is Malbazar about 20 kms away.
-If you are travelling by road you can reach here either through the National Highway 31 which passes through Malbazar and turns right at Chalsa before reaching Gorumara.
+Although this is the most convenient option for most tourists, there are a few other options for tourists traveling by rail or road.
+There are a number of smaller rail stations around Gorumara but the nearest station with stoppage of important trains is Malbazar about 20 km away.
+If you are traveling by road you can reach here either through the National Highway 31 which passes through Malbazar and turns right at Chalsa before reaching Gorumara.
 There is another highway through Jalpaiguri and Maynaguri.
-A third road that is less travelled passes through Gajaldoba barrage over Tista and passes through the Kranti before reaching Lataguri on the outskirts of the National Park.
+A third road that is less traveled passes through Gajaldoba barrage over Tista and passes through the Kranti before reaching Lataguri on the outskirts of the National Park.

 Gorumara Safari Options

 While in Gorumara, tourists go inside the forests for Jungle safari.
 Sighting of wildlife is quite common.
 Elephants, Rhinos, Indian Bison (Gaur), Peacock, Deer are the most common sightings.